xactuary/MechaCar_Statistical_Analysis/README.md

 * Variable 4 - ground clearance R2 = .1081, p-value = .01975
 * Variable 5 - AWD R2 = .03007, p-value = .3264

 So this is consistent with the multiple regression.
-For some strange reason, the only correlation to mpg is from the vehicle length and ground clearance.
+The R2 is showing that vehicle_length explains 37.15% of the variation and ground clearnce 10.81%.
+The other variables are negligent.
 We can see from the following graph, that there is a positive slope and correlation between vehicle length and mpg.
 As the prototype vehicle gets longer, the mpg gets bigger.

 ![](  https://github.com/xactuary/MechaCar_Statistical_Analysis/blob/main/vehlength.PNG)

 The biggest R2 on the individual outcomes only explains 37.15% of the mpg whereas the multiple regression explains 70%.
+So the combination of ground clearance and length of car increases the predictive value of the model.
+An R2 explaining 70% of the variation is reasonably high but clearly the model is missing some other predictive component that is not included in the data analyzed.

 ## Summary Statistics on Suspension